evgenii-d/micropython-simple-button/README.md

 # MicroPython SimpleButton

-A simple MicroPython class for handling button presses using GPIO interrupts.
+A simple MicroPython module for handling button presses using GPIO interrupts.
 It includes debouncing and press/release callbacks.

 ## Features